connectrpc/connect-swift/.github/CONTRIBUTING.md

 ## Developing the Generator

-The source code for the plugin that is used to generate Connect-compatible services and RPCs is in the [`protoc-gen-connect-swift`](../protoc-gen-connect-swift) directory.
+The source code for the plugin that generates Connect-compatible services and RPCs is in the [`protoc-gen-connect-swift`](../protoc-gen-connect-swift) directory.